knightsc/knightsc.github.io/_posts/2014-01-16-lldb-and-python.md

 categories:
   - Debugging
 tags:
+  - LLDB
   - macOS
   - Python
 ---

 MacOSX doesn't come with the most recent Python.
-It's pretty normal to install a newer version either through brew or if you're like me you just use the anaconda distribution.
+It's pretty normal to install a newer version either through brew or something else like the anaconda distribution.
 If you do install a newer version of Python you're likely to encounter problems when trying to access scripting in LLDB.

 ```shell
 $ lldb